Ho-Ro/nanoSTK_V1/README.md

 The source code was originally created and tested with the *Arduino* toolchain version 1.8.19 under Linux, *Debian stable*.
-As of version 1.50, the build process is no longer dependent on the *Arduino* toolchain.
+Starting with version 1.50, the build process is no longer dependent on the *Arduino* toolchain.
 You only need the *avr-gcc* toolchain.

 The `Makefile` takes care of changes to the source code files and rebuilds the file